hilton/hilton.github.com/blog/_posts/2024-11-19-ambiguous-naming.md

 ‘I’ll see you after lunch in _The Inspiration_’ (you can hear the emphasis).
 No doubt they also perform well in their target market.

-Despite this sophistry, these don’t _sound like_ meeting room names, however.
+Despite this sophistry, these don’t _sound like_ meeting room names.
-Plucking names from a different context, such as meeting goals, leads to this different kind of ambiguity.
+Plucking names from a different context, such as meeting goals, creates this different kind of ambiguity.
-In domain-driven design terms, these names unwisely reuse domain language from bounded context in another.
+In domain-driven design terms, these names reuse domain language from bounded context in another.

 ## Good naming

-In practice, good names require more than to avoid ambiguity.
+Good names require more than avoiding ambiguity, in practice.
 Worse, you cannot easily _rename_ meeting rooms, so you probably only have one chance to get it right.
 Either way, some naming problems deserve some thought about what good looks like.